Whether you own a business or run a passion project, having a website is a must.

 Managing a website requires you to produce fresh content and up-to-date information.
 To do so, you must stay on top of the industry’s latest innovations and the market’s demands.

-This can not only directly benefit the growth of your site, but also keep you on your toes regarding changes that may affect your brand.
+This can not only directly benefit the growth of your website, but also keep you on your toes regarding changes that may affect your brand.

 By knowing the challenges ahead, you get to better prepare yourself for success.